 - The routes split between Selma-Smithfield, NC, and Savana, GA.

 - The Meteor stays closer to the coast.

 - The Star travels more inland.

-The Auto Train will take you to Stanford, FL, from Lorton, VA, and then you have a car to drive the rest of the way.
+The Auto Train will take you to Stanford, FL, from Lorton, VA, and then you have a car to drive.

 From the Amtrak’s Kissimmee Station to the Disney Transportation and Ticket Center

 Getting from the Kissimmee Amtrak Station to Walt Disney World is relatively easy, especially with basic public transportation knowledge.
 Look for a bus stop sign with the number you are looking for and your destination.
 Apps like Google Maps will tell you what bus or train you need to ride.
 Remember that buses go in two directions, so pay attention to the bus’s destination signs to ensure it’s going to the correct location.

 If you want to take the bus to Disney